FelipeAfonso/FelipeAfonso/README.md

 # Hi there!
 I'm Felipe

-## Software Engineer at Liftup Capital
+## Software Engineer at HomeOptions

 - Currently focused on frontend development
 - Building tailored solutions for specific challenges